-1,600 acre Blue Mountain Reservation in Westchester County, New York is one of the most popular mountain biking destinations on the east coast.
-The park may not be big, but good things come in small packages.
-Just one hour from Midtown Manhattan, over 20 miles of designated mountain bike trails designed by mountain bikers and a landscape carved by glacier action makes this venue an MTB Urban Legend.
+Blue Mountain Reservation in Cortlandt, NY is a one-of-a-kind, urban mountain biking destination in the northeast, U.S. At 1,600 acres, this Westchester County Park may not be big, but good things come in small packages.
+Just one hour from New York City, over 20 miles of designated mountain bike trails designed and maintained by mountain bikers, a smashing landscape carved by glacier action and it's illustrious trail namesakes and history, makes this venue an MTB Urban Legend.

-The Trails: Blue Mountain Reservation
+Blue Mountain Reservation Mountain Bike Trails Description

+Blue Mountain Reservation is primarily a mountain bike park.
 The first time we rode at Blue Mountain Reservation, there were a mere 7 miles of designated mountain biking trails.
 A member of the Westchester Mountain Biking Association (WMBA), stationed in the parking lot, handed us a trail map and gave us some advice on the best route to take to familiarize ourselves with the trail system.

-The Blue Mountain Trails we rode that day were the first ever trails geared especially for mountain bikers in the area, the result of a cooperative effort between a dedicated group of local MTB trailblazers and the Westchester County Parks Department.
+The Blue Mountain Trails we rode that day were the first ever trails geared especially for mountain bikers in the Peekskill, NY area, the result of a cooperative effort between a dedicated group of local MTB trailblazers and the Westchester County Parks Department.
 Today, the Blue Mountain Reservation is criss-crossed by a renowned, compact 20+ mile mountain bike trail network.

 More advanced riders will revel in technical boulder mazes, jaw hammering drops, steep climbs and twisty switchbacks that will leave you wondering if you are coming or going.

-The Blue Mountain Loop
+The Blue Mountain Reservation Loop